devcastroitalo/MVCGenPlus/README.md

 `gen`

-Then will be generated the follow folder structure
+Then will be generated the follow folder structure:

 ```
 index.html